rabchev/brackets-server/README.md

 VIRTUAL_HOST=nodespeed-ide.whogloo.com:6800,tty-nodespeed-ide.whogloo.com:8080,preview-nodespeed-ide.whogloo.com:3000,wss-nodespeed-ide.whogloo.com:9485
 ```

+The `VIRTUAL_HOST` URL's must be defined in the above order.
+The nodeSpeed Terminal process currently depends the `tty-<base url>` being the second entry in the list.

 NB: An reverse proxy (e.g. nginx-proxy), Load Balancer or DNS entries pointing to the container URLs will need to be in place.

 To start from command line, use a command like the one below from the IDE installation directory: